Scalar functions

 values until the next major release.

-With this in mind, the below list contains all supported types (as of Neo4j 5.13) displayed by the valueType()
+The below list contains all currently supported types displayed by the valueType()

 -